SAP-archive/teched2021-ISP360/exercises/ex1/README.md

 In the above section we have already created the database tables (Warranties) with some records and created Data Resource endpoint.
 Now we will test the auto-generated API for the first time.

+1. Save the project from top right corner

-1. Test the API in the browser (or postman)
+2. Test the API in the browser (or postman)

   - Get the URL from the corresponding data source and operation and test it either in a web-browser or postman
   - You can see a glimpse the Logic Editor at the bottom of the screen.
 We'll come back to it later